soundpress/RulesOfNYC/docs/c20/index.rst

 As used in this chapter, the term "handgun" shall mean a pistol or revolver.
 This section contains a description of the various types of handgun licenses issued by the Police Department.
 38 RCNY § 5-09 contains a description of the procedure for obtaining an exemption from New York State Penal Law Article 265, allowing pre-license possession of a handgun for the purpose of possessing and using a handgun for instructional purposes with a certified instructor in small arms at an authorized small arms range/shooting club.

 (a) Premises License – Residence or Business.
 This is a restricted handgun license, issued for a specific business or residence location.
-The handgun shall be safeguarded at the specific address indicated on the license.
-This license permits the transporting of an unloaded handgun directly to and from an authorized small arms range/shooting club, secured unloaded in a locked container.
-Ammunition shall be carried separately.
+The handgun shall be safeguarded at the specific address indicated on the license, except when the licensee transports or possesses such handgun consistent with these Rules.

 (b) Carry Business License.
 This is an unrestricted class of license which permits the carrying of a handgun concealed on the person.
 In the event that an applicant is not found by the License Division to be qualified for a Carry Business License, the License Division, based on its investigation of the applicant, may offer a Limited Carry Business License or a Business Premises License to an applicant.